no-go/tracksAndDistances/README.md

 See https://www.foxtrotgps.org/ for more detail!
 If you want to contribute, use their unknown version control system "Bazaar".

-## Why did I modify it?
+## Why did I modify the original foxtrotgps?

 There are no good tools for drawing and displaying routes WITHOUT gps-log (including distance measurement).
 Various websites require an upload or fail to display.

-FoxtrotGPS has a good function to load and display tracks, but I missed the possibility to create them manually.
-For this reason I have extended the function for distance measurement, where each measuring point (incl. distance) is added (and not replaced) in the clipboard.
+FoxtrotGPS has a good function to load and display tracks, but **I missed the possibility to create tracks manually**.
+For this reason I have extended the function for **distance measurement**, where each measuring point (incl. distance) is **added (and not replaced) in the clipboard**.

-The content of the clipboard can then easily be saved with a text editor and later be loaded and displayed as a track in FoxtrotGPS.
+The **content of the clipboard** can then easily be **saved with a text editor** and later be **loaded and displayed as a track in FoxtrotNoGPS**.
 Why other programs and websites can't do this and only create tracks with a GPS mouse is a mystery to me since many years.

-## My Comments to the mailing list of foxtrotgps
+# My Comments to the mailing list of foxtrotgps

-### 1. june 2020, 16:47
+## 1. june 2020, 16:47

 Hello, everyone,